synoraeusebio/todolist_project/README.md

 # 2. A TodoList class:
 #Represents a collection of Todo objects.
 You can perfom typical collection-oriented actions on a TodoList object, including iteration and selection

+# Testing:
+#A suite of Jest tests are located in the test folder